HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Heading elements for the full table are frequently unnecessary when a `<caption>` element has been properly implemented, and the `<caption>` element can be styled and visually positioned in a way that resembles a heading.
 Only 5% of desktop and mobile sites with table elements present used a `<caption>`, which is a slight increase from 2020.

 ### Tables for layout
-The introduction of CSS methodologies such as Flexbox and Grid provided the capability for web developers to easily create fluid responsive layouts.
+  The introduction of CSS methodologies such as <a hreflang="en" href="https://www.w3schools.com/css/css3_flexbox.asp">Flexbox</a> and <a hreflang="en" href="https://www.w3schools.com/css/css_grid.asp">Grid</a> provided the capability for web developers to easily create fluid responsive layouts.
 Prior to this development, developers frequently used tables for layout instead of presenting data.
 Unfortunately, due to a combination of legacy websites and legacy development techniques, websites still exist where tables are used for layout.
 It is difficult to determine how widely this legacy development technique is still used.

 If there is an absolute need to reach for this technique, the role of `presentation` should be applied to the table such that assistive technology will ignore the table semantics.
 We found that 1% of desktop and mobile pages contain a table with a role of presentation.
 It's hard to know if this is good or bad.
 It could indicate that there are not many tables used for presentational purposes, but it is very likely that tables used for layout are just lacking this needed role.

 ### Tabs

 Tabs are a very common interface widget, but making them accessible presents a challenge for many developers.
-A common pattern for accessible implementation comes from the WAI-ARIA Authoring Practices Design Patterns.
+A common pattern for accessible implementation comes from the <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a>.
 Please note that the ARIA Authoring Practices document is not a specification and is meant to demonstrate idealized use of ARIA for common widgets.
 They should not be used in production without testing with your users.

 The Authoring Practice guidelines suggest always using the `tabpanel` role in conjunction with `role="tab"`.
 We found that 8% of desktop pages have at least one element with a `role="tablist"`, 7% of pages have elements with a `role="tab"` and 6% of pages have elements with a `role="tabpanel"`.